OsamaTaher/Java-springboot-codebase/spring boot/common-user-management/README.md

 Make sure to define relevant EventListeners and notification services.

 # Usage
-* API Endpoints: Manage users, roles, and privileges through RESTful API endpoints.
+* Dynamic Security: use dynamic security implementation inside "common.management.common" package to secure your APIs by roles and update them on the fly.
-* Event Generation: Annotate methods with @SendNotificationOnSuccess to trigger events.
+* Event Generation: Annotate methods with @SendNotificationOnSuccess to trigger events and then implement your event processor as needed.
-* Role-based Access Control: Assign roles to users and map API endpoints as privileges to enforce access control dynamically.